+Policy H14: Retaining, protecting and developing local employment
-Waverley's strategy is to safeguard and grow the existing supply of B 1 a and B 1 b employment sites by seeking to reuse any surplus B 1 c, B 2 and B8 units.36 The Enterprise M3 LEP's strategy for Waverley is to support small and medium enterprises and the rural economy.37 Responses to all stages of community engagement and consultation strongly supported retaining and growing local employment; the NPPF is also supportive of building a 'strong, responsive and competitive economy' and the WBC Local Plan likewise.
-It is important to note that community responses also indicate a desire to ensure employment is sustainable, does not harm the semi-rural character of the area and does not add undue pressure to transport and parking infrastructure.

-Five of the major sites38 identified by WBC for housing development either currently or have recently been employment sites.
+- 3.89 Waverley's strategy is to safeguard and grow the existing supply of B 1 a and B 1 b employment sites by seeking to reuse any surplus B 1 c, B 2 and B8 units.34 The Enterprise M3 LEP's strategy for Waverley is to support small and medium enterprises and the rural economy.35 Responses to all stages of community engagement and consultation strongly supported retaining and growing local employment; the NPPF is also supportive of building a 'strong, responsive and competitive economy' and the WBC Local Plan likewise.
+It is important to note that community responses also indicate a desire to ensure employment is sustainable, does not harm the semi-rural character of the area and does not add undue pressure to transport and parking infrastructure. - Five of the major sites36 identified by WBC for housing development either currently or have recently been employment sites.
 Responses to Haslemere Vision's Phase II Consultation indicate an acceptance by a majority of the community that these sites are acceptable for housing development but 73% of respondents also wanted to maintain at least the same level of employment on these sites as exists or existed prior to development.
 Developing some of these major sites with a combination of housing and employment space as mixed use developments will encourage more sustainable prosperity.
 With space at a premium, development possibilities for major new employment sites are limited, making it important to protect existing sites and keeping them in active use providing jobs wherever possible.

-Responses to the Haslemere Vision Phase II Consultation indicated 51% of respondents support and a further 32% would consider the development, primarily for housing, of the trading estates north of the station provided suitable replacement site/sites on the edge of town could be found with good access to the A3.
+These matters are addressed in Policy H14 of the Plan.
+In particular the first part of the policy sets out the way in which proposals which would involve the loss of existing commercial and employment uses would be considered.
+The approach seeks to add local value to Policy EE2 of Local Plan Part 1.
+Proposals for the redevelopment or change of use of a site where the most recent use was employment to another use should be supported by evidence that the applicant has taken all reasonable steps over a sufficient period to establish that there is no likely prospect of any employment use.
+Such evidence could include demonstrating that actively marketing the property on a realistic basis, for a period of 12 months was unsuccessful and conversion for occupation by micro business or small businesses is not an economically viable option. - 3.91 Responses to the Haslemere Vision Phase II Consultation indicated 51% of respondents support and a further 32% would consider the development, primarily for housing, of the trading estates north of the station provided suitable replacement site/sites on the edge of town could be found with good access to the A3.
 The Weydown Industrial Estate is a 1.8 hectare site with 6,829 sqm of occupied class B employment space and the adjacent Unicorn Trading site is 0.7 hectares with 3,460 sqm of occupied class B employment space.
-There are no current proposals within the Plan for redevelopment of this site, however any plans that do come forward should make provision for relocation of the existing employment uses (ref Section 5: Opportunities).
+There are no current proposals within the Plan for redevelopment of this site, however any plans that do come forward should make provision for relocation of the existing employment uses (refer to Section 5: Opportunities).

-In line with the current WBC Employment Land Review, it is our intention to retain employment sites whenever possible.
-This is particularly important given the paucity of employment land available in the Plan area.
-Further, to encourage business enterprise but ensure it will not have an adverse impact on the character of the area, amenity of neighbours or safety of road users.

-H16.1 Proposals for the redevelopment or change of use of a site, where the most recent use was employment, to another use should be supported by evidence that the applicant has taken all reasonable steps over a period to establish that there is no likely prospect of any employment use.
-Such evidence could include demonstrating that actively marketing the property on a realistic basis, for a period of 12 months was unsuccessful and conversion for occupation by micro or small businesses is not an economically viable option.

-H16.2 Proposals which retain employment through a change of use between E, F1, F2 and Sui generis uses will be supported subject to considerations of traffic generation, parking, noise and other forms of pollution, and provided they respect the character of their surroundings by way of scale and design.

-H16.3 Applications for development that aims to support the creation of employment opportunities will be encouraged, provided that the proposed commercial activities are appropriate in terms of amenity to residential neighbours - including the effects of traffic generation, parking, noise and other forms of pollution.

-36 Waverley Employment Land Review (April 2016)
+34 Waverley Employment Land Review (April 2016)

-37 Waverley Economic Development Strategy 2018-2032
+35 Waverley Economic Development Strategy 2018-2032

-38 The five major sites consulted on are Baron's garage, Andrews of Hindhead, 5-21 Wey Hill, Land North of Wey Hill (Youth Campus) & West St. car park.
+36 The five major sites consulted on are Baron's garage, Andrews of Hindhead, 5-21 Wey Hill, Land North of Wey Hill (Youth Campus) & West St. car park.